Vishal8484/Projects/AI Generated Fake-Media Detection/Data/Readme.md

-Tis folder contains data required for model training.
+This folder contains data required for model training.